hotstocks/docs/README.md

 - Overlaping Labels
 - Feature Importance
 - Enhanced Alpha Research
-- Backtesting: Use backtesting to determine whether or not your strategies can be generalizable to future unseen data.
+- **Backtesting**: Use backtesting to determine whether or not your strategies can be generalizable to future unseen data.
-- Optimization with transection costs: optimize the portfolio return in a backtest more realistic and more computationally efficient way
+- **Optimization with transection costs**: optimize the portfolio return in a backtest more realistic and more computationally efficient way
-- Attribution : Use performance attribution to determine how each factor contribute to the protfolio's return
+- **Attribution** : Use performance attribution to determine how each factor contribute to the protfolio's return